 Let us work together to keep Earth habitable for our children, grandchildren, and generations to come.

 The Unlikely Environmentalist at greengroundswell.com

 For Earth Day 2017, please write a letter to President Trump and join millions of Americans and me for the March for Science on April 22.
-If you can’t make it on the 22nd, then consider participating in the People’s Climate Movement March on April 29.
+If you cannot make it on the 22nd, then consider participating in the People’s Climate Movement March on April 29.